 Margi Cole strikes a graceful balance between teaching, performing and running her Dance COLEctive.

-Dance has a lot to do with balance—and for Margi Cole, part-time faculty member in the Dance and Business and Entrepreneurship departments, the pursuit of equilibrium extends to the rest of her life, too.
+Dance has a lot to do with balance—and for Margi Cole, faculty member in the Dance and Business and Entrepreneurship departments, the pursuit of equilibrium extends to the rest of her life, too.
 Whether she’s teaching, performing, running the Dance COLEctive (TDC) or involving herself with the Columbia Alumni Association and Network (CAAN), the philosophy behind her balancing act is surprisingly simple: “I do it because I want to, and I make it work.”

 The Student Becomes the Master